On Robust Inference in Time Series Regression: Concluding Remarks and Directions for Future Research

-This paper has considered issues surrounding the application of OLS regression with HAC standard errors, in time-series environments.
-While the HAC methodology is very sensible in many cross section regression situations, it is not generally an effective procedure in time series regressions.
-Such regressions usually possess persistent autocorrelation.
-This causes HAC regressions to be very inefficient and sub-optimal in terms of parameter estimation and inference.
-HAC produces inefficient conditional predictions and leads to significant size distortions and reduced power in hypothesis testing of regression parameters.
-These problems are largely avoided by the use of dynamic regressions (DynReg), which are easily implemented and also avoid issues arising from the violation of strong exogeneity assumptions.
-The significant advantages of using DynReg are demonstrated with detailed simulations, which cover a range of practical and implementation issues.
+We have considered issues surrounding the time-series application of OLS regression with HAC standard errors.
+Although the OLS-HAC methodology is often sensible in cross-section regression situations, we argued that it is not generally an effective procedure in time-series regressions.
+Such regressions usually possess persistent autocorrelation, which causes OLS-HAC regressions to be highly sub-optimal for parameter estimation (in terms of efficiency), inference (in terms of both test size and power), and prediction.

+We showed that the OLS-HAC problems are largely avoided by the use of a simple dynamic regression procedure, DURBIN.
+We demonstrated the significant advantages of DURBIN with detailed simulations covering a range of practical environments and issues.
+Effectively, DURBIN is a powerful tool for pre-whitened HAC estimation, in the tradition of \cite{AndrewsMonahan1992} -- indeed \textit{such} a good pre-whitening tool that there's rarely any need for subsequent HAC estimation.

+On the other hand, DURBIN is of course not a panacea.
+For example, DURBIN may struggle in small samples when dynamics have a strong moving-average component.
+Our Monte Carlo makes clear, however, that for all but the most extreme environments, DURBIN with lag order selected using standard information criteria performs consistently well.
+Indeed that is the key message of our paper.

+In future work, one could generalize the DURBIN regression in various ways.
+For example, one could allow different lag lengths for $y$ and the $x_{i}$'s.
+One could also allow for heteroskedasticity, which we suppressed in this paper so as to focus exclusively on autocorrelation, for example by allowing for $GARCH$ disturbances in the DURBIN regression.

 \appendixpage \addappheadtotoc